m-abdelgawad/clean-uipath-ref-without-queue-template/README.md

 * Organization Department: Technology

 ### Description
 I modified the UiPath Robotic Enterprise Framework to get the transaction data from a dataframe instead of a queue.
+I also moved the documentation files out of the project itself and placed them in the parent directory.

 This project includes the following features:
 * Clean structure.